abcucberkeley/PetaKit5D/README.md

 ## Usage

 The tools have been tested with MATLAB R2022b-R2023a for Linux (Ubuntu), Windows, and MacOS.
+Toolboxes required:

+`Image Processing Toolbox, Optimization Toolbox, Parallel Computing Toolbox, Signal Processing Toolbox, and Statistics and Machine Learning Toolbox.`

  Here are the steps to use the software:
 1. Get the source code by either cloning the GitHub repository or downloading the ZIP file.
 If downloading the zip file, unzip the file to a directory.
 2. Launch MATLAB, navigate to the software's root directory, and add the software to the path with `setup.m` in the command window.
 ```